WHAT IS THE BEAUTY OF

 They are heavily scented but the scent is not cloying.
-Although you get a variety of colors, the yellow is indigenous, the other are hybrids of the original.
+Although you get a variety of colors, the yellow is indigenous, the others are hybrids of the original.

-The wildflowers in the Darling area are very different to the flowers further along in Kammieskroon, so if you want to see it all it is wise to book in for a night or two at guest houses, where you will be able to rest before going on the next day to feast your eyes on more beauty.
+The wildflowers in the Darling area are very different from the flowers further along in Kammieskroon, so if you want to see it all it is wise to book in for a night or two at a guest house, where you will be able to rest before going on the next day to feast your eyes on more beauty.

-My fascination for rocks goes back to my childhood.
+My fascination for THE BEAUTY of rocks goes back to my childhood.
 At the bottom of our garden, we were fortunate to have a natural rockery with enormous rocks.

 The games of cowboys and crooks, hide and go seek, and many other games were played on this rockery